ksayash/ACA-ML/README.md

 # ACA-ML
-A repository for the ACA project, done in 2015-16, my Sayash Kapoor and Kumar Kshitij Patel
+A repository for the ACA project, done in 2015-16, my Sayash Kapoor and Kumar Kshitij Patel.

 Work completed under this project :
 - Read about various basic ML algorithms and techniques, including Linear Regression, Logistic Regression, SVMs, Neural Networks, Back-propagation, K-means clustering
 - implemented 2 side projects: Sentiment analysis from movie reviews, and MNIST hand-wrtiting recognition
 - Read papers about eigenfaces, PCA, Archetype analysis and SVD to gain a better understanding of how to implement face-recognition libraries

-Link to the work completed, studied and implemented:
+Code completed, studied and implemented:
 - MNIST using SVMs
 - MNIST using Neural Nets
 - MNIST using linear regression on intensity